⊸ Blog⊸ Ontario Drivers Licence Suspended for Medical Reasons? Here’s What To Do

 Additionally, occupational therapists can report these conditions at their discretion.
 As a prerequisite for obtaining or renewing your licence, it's imperative that you do not have any of the following conditions:

 To apply for a vision waiver, your peripheral vision must meet a standard determined by the ministry.
-To be eligible for the waiver, you can’t have more than six demerit points, not have specific convictions within five years, and meet all qualifications for your license glass.
+To be eligible for the waiver, you can’t have more than six demerit points, not have specific convictions within five years, and meet all qualifications for your licence.
 You’ll also have to provide a satisfactory medical report and a vision assessment from an optometrist.

 You can learn more about the basic medical standards on the HTA’s Ontario Regulation 340/94.

 You will receive a letter in the mail outlining the reason for suspension and how to get your licence back.
-You’ll need to see your family doctor or a specialist depending on the cause.
+You’ll need to see your family doctor or a specialist, depending on the cause.

 Even if you have a medical suspension, you can be charged a minimum of $1,000 and receive a six-month licence suspension after the medical suspension has been lifted.
 There is also the risk of imprisonment.
 Being caught can also increase your insurance rate and require you to get high risk insurance.